 Advantages and Disadvantages of Integrated Pest Management

-As any aspect of life, the integrated pest management program has its positive and negative sides.
+As with any aspect of life, the integrated pest management program has its positive and negative sides.

 So, the integrated pest management advantages can be:

-- Eco-friendly approach: the combination of different integrated pest management approaches and minimizing the use of pesticide this is the best solution for the environment and the well-being of pets and humans.
+- Eco-friendly approach: the combination of different integrated pest management approaches and minimizing the use of pesticides is the best solution for the environment and the well-being of pets and humans.

 - Lower cost: using only one method (especially chemical control) will cost much more than integrating different methods.